 Dentons is a recognized leader in Eastern Europe and the former Soviet Union in the practice of international arbitration, both in representing clients and acting as arbitrators or mediators.
-Also, as one of the few foreign firms with experience of litigation in Azerbaijan (including tax, real property, debt recovery and intellectual property matters), Dentons can prepare claims/defenses and represent clients in court.
+Also, as one of the few foreign firms with experience of litigation as well as arbitration in Azerbaijan (including commercial, contract, banking, tax, employment, real property, product liability, debt recovery and intellectual property matters), Dentons can prepare claims/ defenses and represent clients in court and arbitration proceedings.